dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 </div>

 After we insert the row (42,'a'); (line 4) we check the transaction ID, which was 20224.
-Later on, we do multiple CRUD operations, but if we use `AS OF` to query the table at that point in time (line 16), we get back the row (42,'a') which is the state of our table at the point in time for that transaction ID.
+Subsequently we perform multiple CRUD operations, but if we use `AS OF` to query the table at that point in time (line 16), we get back the row (42,'a'), which is the state of the table at the point in time for that transaction ID.

 Trying to query the table a bit earlier than that returns empty results.
 Subsequent normal queries without using `AS OF` return the current status of the table.

 To better understand how time travel works, it is useful to look at how table data is versioned and stored in Splice Machine.
-The following illustration depicts a simplified overview of how our `T` from the preceding example is stored, and how it progresses over time with respect to various CRUD operations on its rows:
+The following illustration depicts a simplified overview of how the table data from the preceding example is stored, and how it progresses over time with respect to various CRUD operations on the table rows:

 ![](images/timetravel.png){: .indentedTightSpacing}
 {: .spaceAbove}